emilyruiz1/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map creates a new array .
+You should not use it if you will not be using the array it returns and if you are not returnung a value from the callback.
+.reduce is
+.filter is

 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.